alexUXUI/Comparing-Federation-Implementations/README.md

 <summary>Resolution Layer</summary>

-The Code Resolution Layer is the first step in the federation process, where the code is resolved and loaded into the consumer's runtime environment.
-This layer encompasses the following steps:
+The Resolution Layer is the first step in federation, where code is resolved and loaded into the consumer's runtime.
+It consists of:

 1.a) Runtime initialization: Configuring the runtime environment 1.b) Code Resolution: Loading remote modules into the consumer runtime

 ### 1.a) Runtime Initialization Step

-Runtime initialization step is measured by along the following Properties:
+Measured by:

 - Configurability: The options for configuring the runtime
 - Independence: Independent runtime support